Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Discussion

 \section{Discussion}

 We present \ours{}, a state-of-the-art generalizable matching model for event data.
 Our approach addresses two fundamental issues in event-based matching: 1) we introduce an efficient and scalable spatiotemporal transformer and a sparsity-aware event token selection module, and 2) we curate a large-scale synthetic dataset \ourdatasynth{} for wide-baseline matching and collect~\ourdata{}, a real-world challenging hetero-stereo dataset.
-By combining an efficient architecture and diverse data sources, we develop a generalizable matching model that handles wide baselines, motion variations, and cross-modality correspondences. \ours{} achieves state-of-the-art performance against all previous event matching methods, beating prior art by $37.7\%$ in zero-shot performance on unseen datasets.
+By combining an efficient architecture and diverse data sources, we develop a generalizable matching model that handles wide baselines, motion variations, and cross-modality correspondences. \ours{} achieves state-of-the-art performance against all previous event matching methods, beating prior art by $37.7\%$ in zero-shot performance on unseen datasets. \\ \\ \textbf{Acknowledgment.} The financial support through the grants NSF FRR 2220868, NSF IIS 2212433, and ONR N00014-22-1-2677 is gratefully acknowledged.
+This work was also supported in part by funding from the Johns Hopkins Data Science and AI Institute.